 With a number of fellow students of the Conservatory, she founded the clarinet quartet Ebano Quartet in 2010, which bring both classics as well as searches for new challenges.
 Next to this, she is a member of the ensemble URSA – Minimal Music Band and she freelances in several orchestras.

 In conducting, Anthea found a second passion.
 She completed the HaFaBra Conducting training with Bart Picqueur and took masterclasses with Ivan Meylemans, Sian Edwards and Dirk Brossé.
 Currently, she conducts the pre-wind band group of Wind Band Wingene and the youth orchestra of Vooruit Harelbeke, but she is also asked across Flanders as guest conductor.

 David Vandekerckhove (°1974) has been a Vooruit member since 1987 as percussionist and first bass tuba player.
 He received the Master of Musical Arts diploma, specialization Tuba, at the Ghent conservatory, as well as the First Prize in Music Theory.
 At the moment, he works at the Academy for Musical, Dramatic and Dance Arts Harelbeke.

-Tim Van Thuyne (°1994) studied oboe and cor anglais at the Academy for Musical, Dramatic and Dance Arts Harelbeke under the supervision of Yf Bourry.
-At the moment, he combines a Master education of Musicology at the Catholic University of Leuven with a specialization in oboe at the Conservatoire Royal de Bruxelles (in Eric Speller's class).
+Tim Van Thuyne (°1994) studied oboe, cor anglais and chamber music at the Academy for Musical, Dramatic and Dance Arts Harelbeke under the supervision of Yf Bourry.
+He obtained a Master of Arts in Musicology at the Catholic University of Leuven and is currently completing a specialization in oboe at the Conservatoire Royal de Bruxelles (in Eric Speller's class).
+In 2018, Tim was accepted in the orchestra of the Belgian Royal Air Force as oboist and cor anglais player.
 Tim received prizes in different national competitions, such as Belfius Classics and the Sonatina competition for soloists.